 Most people are in their late teens or early 20s when symptoms of bipolar disorder first start.
 Nearly everyone with bipolar disorder develops it before age 50.
 People with an immediate family member with bipolar disorder are at higher risk.

-What Are the Markers of Bipolar Disorder?
+What Are the Features of Bipolar Disorder?

-The major markers of bipolar disorder include:
+The major features of bipolar disorder include:

 Episodes of depression (major depressive disorder), which are often recurrent

-How Is Rapid Cycling Bipolar Disorder Diagnosed?
+How Is Rapid Cycling Bipolar Disorder Identified?

-Bipolar disorder is diagnosed after someone experiences a hypomanic or manic episode along with multiple additional episodes of either mania, hypomania, mixed episodes, or depression.
-Rapid cycling bipolar disorder is diagnosed after four episodes of depression, mania, or hypomania occur during a one year period.
-Rapid cycling can occur at any time in the course of bipolar disorder and may come and go at varying points over a lifetime course of illness.
+Bipolar disorder is diagnosed after someone experiences a hypomanic or manic episode along with multiple additional episodes of either mania, hypomania or depression.
+Rapid cycling in itself is not a diagnosis, but rather a "course specifier" or descriptor of the course of illness.
+In bipolar disorder rapid cycling is identified when four or more distinct episodes of depression, mania, or hypomania occur during a one year period.
+Rapid cycling can occur at any time in the course of bipolar disorder and may come and go at varying points over a lifetime.